je-jo/devchallenges-portfolio/README.md

 ### Observations

+- First time making pagination and filtering.
+It was easy, thanks to the wonderful pagination tutorial linked below, and it was fun trying to make both pagination and filtering work together, without breaking each other functionality.

 - Tried to make responsive page without using media queries, but there is still one media query - when the viewport gets big enough to have 3 grid columns, make certain grid items span 2 rows, but not before that.
 Any ideas to do this without a media query are appreciated.

 - First time using Netlify for deployment.
 It's nice but sticking with github pages for now.